d99kris/nchat/README.md

 Stores the environment variable flag `USE_QR_TERMINAL` if set during setup.
 It specifies whether to display QR code in the terminal, disabling detection of GUI capability for displaying images (WhatsApp only).

+### version_used

+For internal use only.
+Stores version used for last successful execution.
+May be used for debugging startup crash / hang regressions.

 ~/.config/nchat/ui.conf
 -----------------------